-The OPCC has in place a Chief Finance Officer covering the role of s.151 officer.
-The force has a Head of Finance and Business Services in place, covering the s.151 officer role - recruitment for this post has been undertaken in the year following the announcement of retirement of the current holder.
+The OPCC has in place a Chief Finance Officer covering the role of s.151 officer - successful recruitment for this post was undertaken in the year following the departure of the previous holder.
+The force has a Head of Finance and Business Services in place, covering the s.151 officer role.